neicnordic/neic-sda/docs/deploy.md

 Deployments and Local Bootstrap
 ===============================

-We use different deployment strategies for environments like Docker Swarm, Kubernetes or a local-machine.
+There are different deployment strategies for environments like Docker Swarm, Kubernetes or a local-machine.
 The [local development and testing](guides/local-dev-and-testing.md) guide is recommended for local-machine, while [Kubernetes](https://kubernetes.io/) and [Docker Swarm](https://docs.docker.com/engine/swarm/) are recommended for production.

 The production deployment repositories are: